Tooth Resorption in Dogs

 What is tooth resorption?

 There is more than one type of tooth resorption.
-Tooth resorption is typically categorized as either internal or external with subcategories of each.
-Regardless of the type, tooth resorption is a common oral abnormality seen in dogs.
-Although the premolars of the lower jaw are most commonly affected, lesions can affect any tooth.
+Tooth resorption is typically categorized as internal or external, with subcategories of each.
+Although the premolars of the lower jaw are most affected, lesions can affect any tooth.

-Tooth resorption is not typically observed with the naked eye; it is most often observed on radiograph (X-ray) examination.
+Tooth resorption is not typically observed with the naked eye; it is most often observed on X-ray (radiograph) examination.
 In fact, a study of 224 dogs, presented at a university dental service for oral care, found that more than half of the dogs (53%) showed radiographic evidence of tooth resorption.
+Incidence of this condition ranges from 17% to 54% of dogs.

 In cases of internal tooth resorption, the root canal system will show an enlarged area with smooth and clearly defined margins.
 The recognition and treatment of external and internal tooth resorption in dogs is important for overall health and comfort.